NiklasPfister/adaXT/docs/decision_tree/examples/creatingATree.md

 You can also make use of a wide array of other methods, which can be seen in [DecisionTree](../tree/DecisionTree.md) class documentation.

 ### Prediction Probability
-In the case of the Classification tree it could be of interest to get the probability of a sample to be any of the possible classes.
+In the case of the Classification tree it could be of interest to get the probability estimates of the possible classes.
 For this you could make use of [predict_proba](../tree/DecisionTree.md#adaXT.decision_tree.DecisionTree.DecisionTree.predict_proba) function.